-We think that we can speak for not only the events and association management industry, but every industry, when we say that 2020 has been a whirlwind!
+We think that we can speak for every industry, when we say that 2020 has been a whirlwind!
 No one could have predicted what 2020 had in store, but with difficult times often come a lot of lessons learned.
-And our team has learned A LOT – particularly when it comes to the virtual event landscape.
+And our team has learned A LOT – particularly when it comes to the virtual events landscape.
 Throughout the last nine months, the #REDSQUAD has researched a ton, sat on countless digital event platform demos and trainings, and prepared internal resources to support each other – all in an effort to learn as much as we could and equip us with the skills and knowledge to dominate the digital event space and support existing and new clients.

 To wrap up this unforgettable year, we surveyed our team to get their top takeaways of virtual events in 2020.
 Check them out:

 1. Virtual events are not easier or less work